ALL Metrics

 All the trend lines for mean difference type of contrast overlaps each other.
 For mean difference type of contrast, the sample size does not change for an increase/decrease in the number of visits.
 It changes with the correlation i.e., highly correlated (rho > 0.5) timepoints would need less sample size as compared to low correlated timepoints.
 Also, for correlation = 0.5 the multiple assessment sample size coincides with that of single time point assessment.

 However, the sample size does vary when the contrast is set to mean over time.
-Multiple time point assessment with more timepoints requires less sample size as compared to that of multiple time point assessment with less time points for example, the multiple time point assessment with three timepoint requires 86 per arm with correlation 0.8 and the multiple time point assessment with 10 timepoints requires 64 per arm.
-On the same lines the multiple time point assessment with three timepoints requires 258 per arm with correlation 0.4 and the multiple time point assessment with 10 timepoints requires 192 per arm.
-This trend shows that the sample size required reduces when the correlation increases.
+Multiple time point assessments with more timepoints require less sample size as compared to that of multiple time point assessment with less time points for example, the multiple time point assessment with three timepoint requires 86 per arm with correlation 0.8 and the multiple time point assessment with ten timepoints requires 64 per arm.
+On the same lines the multiple time point assessment with three timepoints requires 258 per arm with correlation 0.4 and the multiple time point assessment with ten timepoints requires 192 per arm.
+This trend shows that under compound symmetry, the efficiency gain from repeated measurement depends on the within subject correlation.
+The required sample size decreases as the correlation between timepoints increases.
+However, under CS, at moderate correlation levels (ρ = 0.5), this gain may be neutral, whereas lower correlations reduce efficiency and increase the required sample size.

 Whereas for mean difference contrast the multiple time point assessment requires lower sample size as compared to single time point assessment (287 per arm) for correlation greater than 0.7 but requires higher sample size for correlation less than 0.7.

 The trend changes shape for mean difference contrast vs mean over time contrast.
-Also, at certain point the increase in sample size attenuates for example, in case of mean difference type contrast with 10 time points the sample size required does not changes when correlation drops below 0.55.
+Also, at certain point the increase in sample size attenuates for example, in case of mean difference type contrast with ten time points the sample size required does not change when correlation drops below 0.55.

 Discussion